New York Knicks: History

-1946–1967: early years
+1946–1967: Early years

 In 1946, basketball, particularly college basketball, was a growing and increasingly profitable sport in New York City.
-Hockey was another popular sport at the time and generated considerable profits; however, the arenas were not used often.
+Ice hockey was another popular sport at the time and generated considerable profits; however, ice hockey arenas were not used often.
 Max Kase, a New York sportswriter, became the sports editor at the Boston American in the 1930s, when he met Boston Garden owner Walter A. Brown.
-Kase developed the idea of an organized professional league to showcase college players upon their graduation and felt it could become profitable if properly assembled.
-Brown, intrigued by the opportunity to attain additional income when the hockey teams were not playing or on the road, contacted several arena owners.
-On June 6, 1946, Kase and Brown and a group of seventeen others assembled at the Commodore Hotel in New York City, as the Basketball Association of America (BAA), where charter franchises were granted to major cities throughout the country.
+Kase developed the idea of an organized professional league to showcase college players upon their graduation, and felt it could become profitable if properly assembled.
+Brown, intrigued by the opportunity to attain additional income when ice hockey teams were not playing or on the road, contacted several arena owners.
+On June 6, 1946, Kase and Brown and a group of seventeen others assembled at the Commodore Hotel in New York City to found the Basketball Association of America (BAA), where charter franchises were granted to major cities throughout the country.

 Ned Irish, a college basketball promoter, retired sportswriter and then president of Madison Square Garden, was in attendance.
-Kase originally planned to own and operate the New York franchise himself and approached Irish with a proposal to lease the Garden.
+Kase originally planned to own and operate the New York franchise himself, and approached Irish with a proposal to lease the Garden.
 Irish explained that the rules of the Arena Managers Association of America stated that Madison Square Garden was required to own any professional teams that played in the arena.
-On the day of the meeting, Kase made his proposal to the panel of owners; however, they were much more impressed by Irish and his vast resources; Kase relented and the franchise was awarded to Irish.
+On the day of the meeting, Kase made his proposal to the panel of owners; however, they were much more impressed by Irish and his vast resources.
+Kase relented and the franchise was awarded to Irish.